 2. Because mouse clicking irritates my wrist, I use a software that clicks the mouse for me when I stop the pointer.
 The Windows version is called Mousetool.
 It's been so long since I downloaded it that I don't remember where I got it, but you can find download sites for it via Google.
 Just remember to take the necessary precautions when downloading programs from unknown websites.

 3. I also use voice recognition software.
 Dragon NaturallySpeaking has come a long way even since my college days.
 It does make mistakes, and annoyingly, the types of mistakes it makes tend to make you look like a bad writer, for example verb agreement mistakes or its/it's errors.
 I don't use Dragon for the final draft of anything important, but for first drafts that will still undergo several rounds of proofreading, it's helpful.
-If you use voice recognition, then you MUST get a noise canceling microphone.
+If you use voice recognition, then you MUST get a good quality microphone.
 The microphone that comes in the box is worthless.
 I use the Plantronics DSP 400.
+Here's a website that lists and rates compatible microphones.

 Okay, so that is all the information I can think of for now.
 Let me know if you have any questions or suggestions.